Seteco/Somorrostro/monitoring-ephemeral-nodes.md

 ```

-## archiving to a time-series database
+## Archiving to a time-series database

 The `master` netdata node can also archive metrics, for all `slaves`, to a time-series database.
 At the time of this writing, netdata supports: